odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 The goal of the pattern is to keep the in memory representation and the persistent data store independent of each other and the data mapper itself.

-Generic mappers will handle many different domain entity types, dedicated mappers will handle one or a few.
+Generic mappers will handle many domain entity types, dedicated mappers will handle one or a few.

 The key point of this pattern is, unlike Active Record pattern,